Chinese premier says sound, stable China-Australia relations in common interests of two peoples

 Related Stories

-- Chinese premier stresses maintaining hard-won positive momentum for stable development of China-Australia ties

-- Full Text: Statement on Joint Outcomes of the China-Australia Annual Leaders' Meeting
+- Full Text: Address by Chinese Premier Li Qiang at the Seventh China-Australia CEO Roundtable Meeting

-- China to work with Australia for more mature, stable, fruitful comprehensive strategic partnership -- Premier Li

-- Premier Li says China's mega-market to provide important development opportunities for Australia, world
+- China, Australia can jointly build competitive new energy industrial, supply chains: Chinese premier

-- Chinese premier says development of China-Australia ties in fundamental interests of two peoples
+- Chinese premier says sound, stable China-Australia relations in common interests of two peoples

-- Australia adheres to one-China policy, does not support "Taiwan independence", says Albanese

 Copyright © 2024 People's Daily Online.
 All Rights Reserved.